On Transportation of Mini-batches: A Hierarchical Approach: Experiments

 \subsection{Color Transfer}

-Mini-batch OT has made color transfer to be able to transform color between two images that contain millions of pixels ~\cite{fatras2021minibatch}.
 In this section, we show that our new mini-batch strategy can improve further the quality of the color transfer.
 The details of the application and algorithm are given in Appendix~\ref{subsec:App_ColorTransfer}.
-The full experimental results including qualitative images and their color palettes with different choices of $k$ and $m$ are presented in Appendix~\ref{subsec:addExp_colortransfer}.
 Based on the experiment, we observe that the BoMb-OT provides a better barycentric mapping for color transfer than m-OT with every setting of $k$ and $m$.
-In this main paper, we show a color transfer result in Figure~\ref{fig:main_colortransfer}.
-We can observe that the color of the transferred image of the BoMb-OT is more similar to the target image than one of the m-OT.
-The color palettes in Appendix~\ref{subsec:App_ColorTransfer} also reinforce this claim.
+Here, we show some transfer images in Figure~\ref{fig:main_colortransfer}.
+We can observe that the color of the BoMb-OT's image is more similar to the target image than one of the m-OT.
+The color palettes in Appendix~\ref{subsec:addExp_colortransfer} also reinforce this claim.
+Moreover, we show that the transferred image of the BoMb-OT is closer to the full-OT's transferred image than the one of m-OT in Figure~\ref{fig:color_fullOT} in Appendix~\ref{subsec:addExp_colortransfer}.
+We would like to recall that the full-OT is not scalable in practice while mini-batch methods can transform color between two images that contain millions of pixels ~\cite{fatras2021minibatch}.